-Lest you get caught up in your second childhood and find yourself monopolizing the whole Easter egg making thing, author Leslie Jonath gently notes that the kids ought to be part of the dyed Easter egg process, not just the dipping and dyeing.
-So back off and let them help think of, assemble, and prep the ingredients for dying the Easter eggs, just as they do with regular ingredients when it comes time to make dinner (uh, they do help you, right?).
+Lest you get caught up in your second childhood and find yourself monopolizing the whole Easter egg making thing, author Leslie Jonath gently notes that the kids ought to be part of the whole dyed Easter egg process, not just the dipping and dyeing.
+So back off and let them help think of, assemble, and prep the ingredients for dyeing the Easter eggs, just as they do with regular ingredients when it comes time to make dinner (uh, they do help you, right?).
 It may take a little time, but they’ll be so much more invested in the outcome.
-(Sorry, not to lecture, it’s just hard to argue with that logic, eh?)
+(Sorry.
+Not to lecture, it’s just hard to argue with that logic, eh?)

 Dyed Easter Eggs